CyprienGille/Diagnostic-SAE-GUI/README.md

 This is the code to reproduce the Graphical User Interface presented in:

-> *Cost-less Thyroid Nodule Prognosis Using a Supervised Autoencoder Neural network.*, D'Andrea G., Gille C., Pourcher T., Barlaud M. (2022)
+> *Computational Intelligence using a Supervised Autoencoder Neural Network for Thyroid Nodule Diagnosis.*, Gille C., D'Andrea G., Pourcher T., Barlaud M. (2023)

 Note : this GUI is only a proof-of-concept.